VLBI Detection of an Active Radio Source Potentially Driving 100-kpc Scale Emission in the Ultraluminous Infrared Galaxy IRAS F01004$-$2237: Results

+where $\phi$ represents the source size \citep[cf.][]{2005ApJ...621..123U}.
+Consequently, we obtained $T_\mathrm{b}\sim10^{7.2}$\,K for the detected source.
+Nevertheless this value depends on the beam size of the observation.
+We also measured the intrinsic source size by directly fitting a Gaussian component to the visibilities using the task modelfit in the difmap software and estimated the intrinsic brightness temperature, $T_\mathrm{b}'$.
+The best-fit model is a Gaussian component with the integrated flux density of 561\,$\mu$Jy and deconvolved source size of $0.842 \times 0.168$\,mas$^2$ at a PA of $-14.7$\,degrees\footnote{The task modelfit in the difmap software does not output fitting errors.}, corresponding to the linear size of $\sim$1\,pc.
+As a result, we obtained $T_\mathrm{b}'\sim 10^{8.1}$\,K.

-At the 2.3-GHz\,band, we obtained a thermal noise level of 159\,$\mu$Jy\,beam$^{-1}$ for a uniformly weighted image with a beam size of $7.01 \times 2.27$\,mas$^2$ at a PA of $-1.6$\,degrees.
+At 2.3\,GHz, we obtained a thermal noise level of 159\,$\mu$Jy\,beam$^{-1}$ for a uniformly weighted image with a beam size of $7.01 \times 2.27$\,mas$^2$ at a PA of $-1.6$\,degrees.
 We adopted 3$\sigma$ as an upper limit of the flux density at the frequency.
 As a result, the spectral index between 2.3 and 8.4\,GHz, $\alpha^{8.4}_{2.3}$, can be constrained as $\alpha^{8.4}_{2.3}>0.12$.
 Figure \ref{fig:spectrum} illustrates the radio spectrum of the source with measurements for the extended structure obtained from previous studies.
-Table~\ref{tbl:flux} summarizes our measurements.
+Table~\ref{tbl:flux} summarizes our measurements on the images.